furnstahl/Physics-8820/_sources/content/Model_selection/lecture_16.md

 ### Example of parallel tempering

-An example of parallel tempering is given in MCMC-parallel-tempering.ipynb.
+An example of parallel tempering is given in MCMC-parallel-tempering_ptemcee.ipynb.

 Comments:
 * First we set up a bi-modal distribution (it was originally intended to be a surprise, so the code was hidden).
 Just two Gaussians with different amplitudes.